pprjoaomarcelo/bit-clip-vault/DOCUMENTATION.md

 ### 5.1.
 Environment Setup

 Clone the repository, install dependencies with `npm install`, and configure your environment variables in the `.env` file (API keys, etc.).
+Note that some sub-projects like `/gateway` have their own dependencies and may require a separate `npm install` within their directory.

 ### 5.2.
 Project Structure